alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 ### Restoring a PostgreSQL service snapshot

-As a tenant it is possible to create a copy of any exiting PostgreSQL service instance using the latest snapshot of the RDS instance.
+As a tenant, you can create a copy of any existing PostgreSQL service instance using the latest snapshot of the RDS instance.
-These snapshots are taken during [the daily backups described above](#postgresql-service-backup).
+These snapshots are taken during [the nightly backups described above](#postgresql-service-backup).

-This can be useful, for instance, to clone a production database to be used for testing or batch processing.
+This can be useful if you want to clone a production database to be used for testing or batch processing.

+This feature currently has some limitations:

+ * You can only restore the latest snapshot.
+ * You cannot restore from a service instance that has been deleted.
+ * You must use the same service plan for the copy as for the original service instance.
+ * You must create the new service instance in the same organisation and space as the original.
+This is to prevent unauthorised access to data between spaces.
+If you need to copy data to a different organisation and/or space, you can use [`pg_dump`](https://www.postgresql.org/docs/9.5/static/backup-dump.html) and [`pg_restore`](https://www.postgresql.org/docs/9.5/static/app-pgrestore.html) via [SSH tunnels](#creating-tcp-tunnels-with-ssh).

-In order to restore from a snapshot:
+To restore from a snapshot:

  1. Get the `GUID` of the existing instance by running:

     ``cf service SERVICE_INSTANCE --guid``

+    where SERVICE_INSTANCE is the name of the PostgreSQL service instance you want to copy.

     for example:

     ``cf service my-pg-service --guid``

-    This shall return a `GUID` like `32938330-e603-44c6-810e-b4f12d7d109e`
+    This returns a `GUID` like `32938730-e603-44d6-810e-b4f12d7d109e`.

  2. Trigger the creation of a new service based on the snapshot with

-    ``cf create-service SERVICE PLAN SERVICE_INSTANCE -c '{"restore_from_latest_snapshot_of": "GUID"}'``
+    ``cf create-service postgres PLAN NEW_SERVICE_INSTANCE -c '{"restore_from_latest_snapshot_of": "GUID"}'``

+    where:
-    where SERVICE is the service you want, PLAN must be the same plan used in the original instance, SERVICE_INSTANCE is a unique, descriptive name for this instance of the service copy, and GUID the `GUID` from the original service instance obtained before; for example:
+        + PLAN is the identifier for the plan used in the original instance; you can find out what this is using `cf service SERVICE_INSTANCE`
+        + NEW_SERVICE_INSTANCE is a unique, descriptive name for this new instance (not the name of the original)
+        + GUID is the `GUID` from step 1

+    For example:

-    ``cf create-service postgres M-dedicated-9.5 my-pg-service-copy  -c '{"restore_from_latest_snapshot_of": "32938330-e603-44c6-810e-b4f12d7d109e"}'``
+    ``cf create-service postgres M-dedicated-9.5 my-pg-service-copy  -c '{"restore_from_latest_snapshot_of": "32938730-e603-44d6-810e-b4f12d7d109e"}'``

- 3. As described in [Setting up a PostgreSQL service](#setting-up-a-postgresql-service), it may take some time (5 to 10 minutes) for the service instance to be set up.
+ 3. It may take some time (5 to 10 minutes) for the new service instance to be set up.
 To find out its status, run:

-    ``cf service SERVICE_INSTANCE``
+    ``cf service NEW_SERVICE_INSTANCE``

     for example:

-    ``cf service my-pg-service``
+    ``cf service my-pg-service-copy``

- 4. Once the service status reported by the above command is 'create succeeded', you can use the instance as any other instance.
+ 4. Once the status reported by the above command is "create succeeded", you can use the instance.
 See [Setting up a PostgreSQL service](#setting-up-a-postgresql-service) for more details.

-This feature has currently some limitations:

- * Only the lastest snapshot will be used.
-It is not possible to trigger adhoc an immediate creation of a snapshot, they will be created during [the daily backups described above](#postgresql-service-backup).
- * The instance to restore from must exist when the restore operation is triggered.
-You cannot restore from a service that has been deleted.
- * You must explicitly pass the `GUID` of the instance, queried with `cf service SERVICE_INSTANCE --guid`.
- * You must use the same plan than the original service instance.
-The plan of the original service instance can be queried with `cf service SERVICE_INSTANCE`
- * You must create the new service instance in the same organisation and space than the original service instance.
-This is to prevent unauthorised access to data between spaces.
-To copy the data to a different organisation and/or space, it must be exported and imported using alternative methods, for example using [`pg_dump`](https://www.postgresql.org/docs/9.5/static/backup-dump.html) and [`pg_restore`](https://www.postgresql.org/docs/9.5/static/app-pgrestore.html) via [SSH tunnels](#creating-tcp-tunnels-with-ssh).

-### Read replicas

-Amazon RDS has the capability to provide a read replica: a read-only copy of your PostgreSQL database.
-This can be useful for performance, availability or security reasons.

-See the [Amazon RD documentation on read replicas](https://aws.amazon.com/rds/details/read-replicas/) to learn more.

-GOV.UK PaaS doesn't currently support read replicas, but if you think you would find them useful, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk), providing details of your use case.